Cyanogen fluoride: Synthesis

 Another method of synthesizing cyanogen fluoride is by the fluorination of cyanogen.
 Nitrogen trifluoride can fluoridate cyanogen to cyanogen fluoride when both the reactants are injected downstream into the nitrogen arc plasma.
 With carbonyl fluoride and carbon tetrafluoride, FCN was obtained by passing these fluorides through the arc flame and injecting the cyanogen downstream into the arc plasma.

 Properties

-Cyanogen fluoride (FCN) is a toxic colorless gas.
-The linear molecule has a molecular mass of 45.015 gmol−1.
-Cyanogen fluoride has a boiling point of -46.2 °C and a melting point of -82 °C. The stretching constant for the CN bond was 17.5 mdyn/A and for the CF bond it was 8.07 mdyn/A, but this can vary depending on the interaction constant.
+Cyanogen fluoride is a toxic, colorless gas with a molecular mass of 45.015 g/mol.
+Cyanogen fluoride has a boiling point of −46.2 °C and a melting point of −82 °C. The stretching constant for the CN bond was 17.5 mdyn/Å and for the CF bond it was 8.07 mdyn/Å, but this can vary depending on the interaction constant.
 At room temperature, the condensed phase converts rapidly to polymeric materials.
-Liquid FCN explodes at -41 °C when initiated by a squib.
+Liquid FCN explodes at −41 °C when initiated by a squib.

 Spectroscopy

-The fluorine NMR pattern for FCN showed that there was a triplet peak centered at 80 ppm (3180 cps) with a 32-34 cps splitting between adjacent peaks because of the N14 nucleus.
+The fluorine NMR pattern for FCN showed that there was a triplet peak centered at 80 ppm (3180 cps) with a 32-34 cps splitting between adjacent peaks because of the 14N nucleus.
 This splitting is absent near freezing point and it collapses to a singlet peak.